Search

 Claude Code /buddy — the official easter egg

-Claude Code version 2.1.89 ships an official easter egg: the command /buddy hatches a small creature that settles in the terminal and watches you code.
+Version 2.1.89 of Claude Code delivers an official easter egg: the /buddy command hatches a small creature that settles into the terminal and watches you code.
 The CHANGELOG is explicit: “is here for April 1st”.
-It’s not a joke about the joke — the feature actually works in the released version.
-An easter egg shipped to production on April 1, with a note in the official changelog.
+This is not a joke about the joke — the feature really works in the released version.
+An easter egg shipped to production, on April 1, with a note in the official changelog.
 Hats off.

 Suno Keyboard v1 — the fictional musical keyboard

-Suno posted a tweet on April 1 announcing “Suno Keyboard v1”, presented as a “new feature” accompanied by a demo video.
-With 15,600 views and mostly sarcastic replies, the product is clearly fictional — a physical musical keyboard for an AI music-generation platform.
-Amusing, but not very subtle.
+On April 1, Suno published a tweet announcing “Suno Keyboard v1”, presented as a “new feature” with a demo video.
+With 15,600 views and mostly sarcastic replies, the product is clearly fictional — a physical musical keyboard for an AI music generation platform.
+Pleasant, but not very subtle.

 What this means

-April 1, 2026 feels less like an April Fools’ day and more like an intense delivery day.
-On the developer tooling side, three signals converge: Claude Code closes the loop between generation and visual validation with Computer Use in the terminal, Copilot CLI introduces parallel orchestration of agents with /fleet, and Perplexity Computer shows that an agent orchestrator can integrate directly into existing team communication tools (Slack).
-These three products answer the same question: how to reduce the time between the developer’s intention and the verified result.
+April 1, 2026 looks less like an April Fools’ day and more like an intense shipping day.
+On the developer tooling side, three signals converge: Claude Code closes the loop between generation and visual validation with Computer Use in the terminal, Copilot CLI introduces parallel agent orchestration with /fleet, and Perplexity Computer shows that an agent orchestrator can integrate directly into the team communication tools already in place (Slack).
+These three products answer the same question: how to reduce the time between developer intent and verified result.

-On Anthropic’s side, the Australian MOU confirms the strategy of building institutional relationships with governments, alongside commercial deployments.
+On Anthropic’s side, the Australian MOU confirms its strategy of building institutional relationships with governments, alongside commercial deployments.

 Sources

-This document was translated from the fr version into the en language using the gpt-5-mini model.
-For more information on the translation process, consult https://gitlab.com/jls42/ai-powered-markdown-translator
+This document was translated from the fr version into en using the gpt-5.5 model.
+For more information about the translation process, see https://gitlab.com/jls42/ai-powered-markdown-translator